Kshitij09/Microprocessor/Conversions/README.md

 1. Push the remainder
 1. Increment the count
 1. Pop from stack count times
-1. print each digit by converting to ASCII
+1. Print each digit by converting to ASCII

 ![](screenshots/conv_1.png)